layer(target)

 Package Mode

-layer('@maat-tools/kernel').is(Pure).allows('@maat-tools/contracts').build();The rule watches every import recorded with packageName === target.
+layer('@maat-tools/kernel').forbids('@maat-tools/infrastructure').build()The rule watches every import recorded under the target package.
 For each one:

 - Relative

-allows()is flagged. - For
+allows()is flagged. - Denylist: any specifier matched by

 | File | Import | Result |